The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: The observational uncertainties

-In Fig.~\ref{fig_SNR_k}, we show the two-dimensional 21cm--galaxy cross-power uncertainties, $\sigma_\mathrm{21,gal}(k_\parallel, k_\perp)$, for a galaxy survey detecting Ly$\alpha$ emitters down to $L_\alpha^\mathrm{min}=10^{42}$erg~s$^{-1}$ over a field of view (FoV) of $100$~deg$^2$ with the SKA-Low1 AA4 array.
-We indicate three regions in the $k_\parallel$-$k_\perp$ space where modes are effectively inaccessible: (1) the foreground wedge, caused by the chromatic response of the instrument to spectrally smooth foregrounds, (2) the redshift damping region, where fluctuations on scales smaller than the the galaxy redshift uncertainty cannot be detected, and (3) the field-of-view footprint, where fluctuations larger than the survey field of view cannot be measured.
+In Fig.~\ref{fig_SNR_k}, we show the 2D 21cm--galaxy cross-power uncertainties, $\sigma_\mathrm{21,gal}(k_\parallel, k_\perp)$, for a galaxy survey detecting Ly$\alpha$ emitters down to $L_\alpha^\mathrm{min}=10^{42}$erg~s$^{-1}$ over a FoV of $100$~deg$^2$ with the SKA-Low1 AA4 array.
+We indicate three regions in the $k_\parallel$-$k_\perp$ space where modes are effectively inaccessible: (1) the foreground wedge, caused by the chromatic response of the instrument to spectrally smooth foregrounds and described by

+where $\nu = \frac{c}{\lambda_{21}(z)}$ is the observed frequency and $d$ the dish size in units of the redshifted 21cm line wavelength, $\lambda_{21}(z)$, (2) the redshift damping region, where fluctuations on scales smaller than the galaxy redshift uncertainty cannot be detected, and (3) the field-of-view footprint, where fluctuations larger than the survey FoV cannot be measured.
 In practice, we assume modes in the marked foreground wedge regions (shown as shaded regions) to have infinite variance, meaning they are excluded when computing $\sigma_\mathrm{21,gal}(\hat{k})$.
 At high $k_\parallel$ values, $\sigma_\mathrm{21,gal}$ also diverges to infinity due to the finite precision of galaxy redshifts (shown as the upper shaded region).
 This leaves only intermediate $k_\parallel$ and small to intermediate $k_\perp$ modes, the so-called EoR window, as contributors to the measurable cross-power signal.
 As a note, for a galaxy survey covering a narrow redshift slice of $\Delta z = 0.1$, the corresponding bandwidth ($B = 2.2$~MHz) gives $k_\parallel^\mathrm{min} = \frac{2\pi}{YB} = 0.27\, h$~Mpc$^{-1}$, which exceeds the maximum $k_\parallel$ set by a photometric-like redshift uncertainty ($\sigma_z=0.1$, $k_\parallel^\mathrm{max} = \frac{2\pi}{\sigma_r}=0.18\,h$~Mpc$^{-1}$), leaving no EoR window.